marcos4503/backend-input-validator/README.md

 $connection = mysqli_connect("127.0.0.1", "mariadb", "databasePassword123", "db_name", "3306");

 //$_POST["message"] content is: [       Hi!
 My name is "Luan"!       ]
 $messageToSend = InputValidator::GetHttpFieldValueIfIsValid($_POST["message"], "STRING", array("allowEmpty"=>false), $connection);

 //$messageToSend content is:    [      Hi!
 My name is \"Luan\"!      ]

 ?>
 ```

+<b>Remembering that</b>, this 4th parameter is completely optional.
+If you just inform `NULL` for this 4th parameter, method `GetHttpFieldValueIfIsValid()` will return you a normal string, without escaping it.
+It will just do validation work only.

 <h2>ReceiveUploadedFileFromClientIfIsValid()</h2>